 2. Remove all obstructive attachments

 Be sure to remove all “post-it” notes or any other small, attached items from the front of a document if they are covering information.
-Any of these notes can be placed on the back side of a document if they must be filmed with that particular document.
+Any of these notes can be placed on the back side of a document if they must be scanned with that particular document.
 If not, the item must be placed on a separate sheet of plain white paper and taped down as flat as possible, using scotch tape on all four sides of the item.
 Keep in mind that the document feeder has sensors and if it detects two pieces of paper, it will attempt to separate them.
 So, items must be thoroughly taped down.
 Please avoid having any tape sticking off of the documents.
-Also, be sure to remove all tabs or other markers, which do not need to be filmed, from documents before submitting.
+Also, be sure to remove all tabs or other markers, which do not need to be scanned, from documents before submitting.